Émilie du Châtelet

 For Wolff, the PC is fundamental, and it is an innate first principle.
 Methodologically, Wolff starts with the psychological impossibility of believing or judging that something both is and is not.
 Wolff thus accepts version number 2 above of the PC, and he starts with the first person awareness of one's psychological inability to not accept the PC so presented.
 This psychological awareness further reveals the logical impossibility of any proposition that asserts that something is both true and false at the same time, and the logical impossibility of a proposition that asserts contraries further reveals the ontological fact that something cannot have contrary properties.
 The PC first and primary job, then, for Wolff is to divide impossible concepts and things—concepts and things that embody a contradiction—from possible concepts and things—concepts and things that do not embody a contradiction.
 Possible concepts for Wolff include both necessary truths and contingent truths.
 Thus, the fundamental and first job of the PC for Wolff includes the work of dividing both necessary and contingent truths from impossible truths.
 As result, in the realm of modality, the PC serves to identify not only necessary truths, but also contingent truths, pace Leibniz for whom, in the realm of modality, the PC serves to identify necessary truths.
 Once impossible concepts and things are isolated from the rest, the PSR enters to further explain aspects of possible things.
 It does so in two ways.
 First, the PSR acts as a “principle of being” in the sense that there is a sufficient reason to explain the essence of any possible being; there is a sufficient reason why a being's essence is as it is.
 This role for the PSR is relevant in the case of both necessary beings and contingent beings, and on this point, Wolff once again divergences from Leibniz in that the latter often (though not always) restricts the role of the PSR to that of providing an explanation for why contingent beings, though not necessary beings, are as they are.
 For Leibniz (usually), the PC explains why necessary beings (and truths) are as they are.
 Still, the divide between Wolff and Leibniz on this point may be narrower than it seems, because for Wolff, the sufficient reason why a necessary being is as it is just is that the PC establishes this.
 The second way in which the PSR enters the picture to further explain aspects of possible things for Wolff is that it acts as a “principle of becoming”.
 In this role, the PSR gives the causes or grounds for why a possible being becomes actual as opposed to remaining possible but non-actual.

-With this general background on our two great principles in place, together with how these principles operate in Wolff (sometimes in contrast with how they operate in Leibniz), I now turn to a consideration of how these principles operate in Du Châtelet's opening chapter of the Foundations.
-While I cannot here do full justice to Du Châtelet's account of the first principles of knowledge, I provide some essential background to these principles in order to set the stage for an evaluation of other central aspects of her natural philosophy as presented in the Foundations.
+With this general background on our two great principles in place, together with how these principles operate in Wolff (sometimes in contrast with how they operate in Leibniz), we now turn to a consideration of how these principles operate in Du Châtelet's opening chapter of the Foundations.
+While we cannot here do full justice to Du Châtelet's account of the first principles of knowledge, we provide some essential background to these principles in order to set the stage for an evaluation of other central aspects of her natural philosophy as presented in the Foundations.

 As with Leibniz and Wolff, Du Châtelet's two primary first principles of knowledge are the PC—‘the basic axiom upon which all truths are founded’, which is consequently the foundation of all certainty (§4)—and the PSR (§8).
 These two principles operate not by opening up a category of metaphysical truths that are innate to our minds.
 Rather, they operate by giving universal (perhaps one would want to call these innate) procedures for delineating what is possible from what is impossible, and then for determining what is necessary and what is actual (as opposed to non-actual) from among the range of possibilities.
-So right away, we see that Du Châtelet's starting point is that of Wolff.
+Du Châtelet's first use of the PC, then, is decidedly Wolffian for its task is to separate the impossible from the possible.

 The PC is foundational in all our thinking.
 At its most basic, this principle seems to be, for Du Châtelet, the principle that: for any proposition P, if P implies a contradiction, then P is false (5 above): ‘For, if one once granted that something may exist and not exist at the same time, there would no longer be any truth…’ (IP §4).
 According to Du Châtelet once this principle as stated is acknowledged, one can divide claims into the impossible and the possible: ‘It follows from this [principle] that the impossible is that which implies contradiction, and the possible does not imply it at all’ (IP §5).
 The possibles include the possibilities from among which God created the world.

 According to Du Châtelet, the PSR is ‘[t]he principle on which all contingent truths depend…’ (IP §8).
-Given what follows, the most consistent way to interpret Du Châtelet's claim here is not to assume that the PSR picks out all contingent truths, for this is clearly the work of the PC (when that latter principle separates out necessary from contingent truths).
+Given what follows, the most consistent way to interpret Du Châtelet's claim here is not to assume that the PSR picks out all contingent truths, for this is clearly the work of the PC (when that latter principle is used to identify necessary truths, with the leftovers therefore being contingent).
 Rather, Du Châtelet seems quite clearly to mean that the PSR explains why the contingent truths that actually obtain in the world do obtain.
 Thus, she seems to accept the second of Wolff's ways in which the PSR further explains aspects of possible things: the PSR acts as a “principle of becoming”.
 It also acts as a “principle of being” in so far as it explains essences, but it explains the essences of contingent things, while the essences of necessary things are explained by the PC for her (pace Wolff, but in keeping with Leibniz's usual approach).
 So, immediately after her definition of the PSR given above, she writes that:

 When asking someone to account for his actions, we persist with our own question until we obtain a reason that satisfies us, and in all cases we feel that we cannot force our mind to accept something without a sufficient reason, that is to say, without a reason that makes us understand why the thing is what it is, rather than something completely different.
 (IP§8, emphasis added)